suspect-devices/digithink/docs/rethinkeverything/no-canonical/README.md

 There are other issues to take up not the least of which is their destruction of LXD.

 I think the last straw was how unfriendly and unhelpfull the #ubuntu chanel was.
 They used to be wrong but friendly.

-# Stick a fork in them and turn them over they're done.
+# Stick a fork in them and turn them over they're done

 YOU ARE HERE SUMMARIZING THE PLAN MOVING FORWARD

 ## Debian

+Debian not only allowed me to install a system over a virtual serial console but allowed me to install from the original ubuntu.
+[Replaced ubuntu server with debian](https://www.digithink.com/rethinkeverything/no-canonical/debian/) (with a dual boot pathway back) on the secondary lxd server.
+Will migrate the containers on the main server to and repeat it with our primary server.

 ## Incus